infoatgodreams/GoDreams-Repository/Guardians Guidebook/Nutrition KFR.md

 - It’s also seen that male care leavers often report better health outcomes than female care leavers, suggesting a strong gendered component to nutritional practices in institutional settings.
 (Udayan Care, 2019)

-**From the Field**
+## From the Field

 - Care leavers are often unaware of their own nutritional needs, and lack the ability to create structured meal plans for their optimal health.
 - Care leavers often associate “good food” with donor-provided, high-calorie meals, and showcase less interest in different food groups, avoiding vegetables and fruits.
 - Care leavers show marked gender differences in receiving training for essential life skills like cooking, grocery shopping, cleaning, and maintaining their own meals.
 - Care leavers are unable to self-identify and communicate symptoms of malnourishment and other deficiencies.

-**Optimal Childhood Indicators**
+## Optimal Childhood Indicators

-These social impact indicators allow us to evaluate the positive nutritional status of children in CCIs
+- These social impact indicators allow us to evaluate the positive nutritional status of children in CCIs

-Children in institutions show no stunting, wasting, and have height and weight appropriate to their age.
+- Children in institutions show no stunting, wasting, and have height and weight appropriate to their age.

-Children enjoy a wide variety of food, across different food groups with nutrient diversity.
+- Children enjoy a wide variety of food, across different food groups with nutrient diversity.

-Children have sufficient energy levels through the day, able to easily get through a day of school, after-school activities, and play.
+- Children have sufficient energy levels through the day, able to easily get through a day of school, after-school activities, and play.

-Children have no recurring medical issues that can be improved or influenced by diet.
+- Children have no recurring medical issues that can be improved or influenced by diet.

-Children are able to self-regulate their consumption, exhibiting awareness of their own eating habits and dietary preferences.
+- Children are able to self-regulate their consumption, exhibiting awareness of their own eating habits and dietary preferences.

-Children exhibit a clear understanding of the importance of a healthy diet and know how to choose healthy balanced meals; customized to their needs.
+- Children exhibit a clear understanding of the importance of a healthy diet and know how to choose healthy balanced meals; customized to their needs.

-**Current Reality**
+## Current Reality

-**From literature:**
+## From literature:

-Research suggests that children leaving institutions are unaware of general morbidities and associated nutritional risks.
+- Research suggests that children leaving institutions are unaware of general morbidities and associated nutritional risks.

-Studies from Kenya have shown that there is a high recurrence of acute respiratory infections, malaria, and diarrhea linked to the poor nutritional status of children in institutions.
+- Studies from Kenya have shown that there is a high recurrence of acute respiratory infections, malaria, and diarrhea linked to the poor nutritional status of children in institutions.

-From research on institutional outcomes in South India, we know that Vitamin A and B complex deficiency were the most common nutritional deficiency signs among children, and were more prevalent, relative to family settings.
+- From research on institutional outcomes in South India, we know that Vitamin A and B complex deficiency were the most common nutritional deficiency signs among children, and were more prevalent, relative to family settings.

-Research has suggested that one out of every four children in institutions in South India suffer from sickness, fatigue, and bad sleep, all indicators of inadequate nutritional practices.
+- Research has suggested that one out of every four children in institutions in South India suffer from sickness, fatigue, and bad sleep, all indicators of inadequate nutritional practices.

-According to this research in India, there is accumulating evidence that early malnutrition, marked by stunting, is associated with long-term deficits in cognitive and academic performance, even when social and psychological differences are controlled.
+- According to this research in India, there is accumulating evidence that early malnutrition, marked by stunting, is associated with long-term deficits in cognitive and academic performance, even when social and psychological differences are controlled.

-According to a meta-analysis that studied children adopted from Romanian orphanages and others, 65% of orphanage children continued to have eating problems even 11 months after adoption
+- According to a meta-analysis that studied children adopted from Romanian orphanages and others, 65% of orphanage children continued to have eating problems even 11 months after adoption

-**From the Field:**
+## From the Field:

-Children are often not aware of diverse food types, the value they add and associated life skills like meal planning and cooking.
+- Children are often not aware of diverse food types, the value they add and associated life skills like meal planning and cooking.

-Children are prone to developing an inability to self manage diet or regulate portion sizes, possibly due to food being served by CCI staff in standard quantities.
+- Children are prone to developing an inability to self manage diet or regulate portion sizes, possibly due to food being served by CCI staff in standard quantities.

-Children may develop complications in health conditions due to limited access to specialized diets.
+- Children may develop complications in health conditions due to limited access to specialized diets.

-Children develop a taste preference for sweets, cakes, and ‘donor meals’.
+- Children develop a taste preference for sweets, cakes, and ‘donor meals’.
 In some CCIs, there is an effort to shift focus from donor meals to in-house diets by ensuring outside food brought in is limited.

-Children are very aware and conscious of the role of donors in the food they eat; their relationship with ‘donor meals’ is often marked by a strong push to eat beyond typical satiety levels.
+- Children are very aware and conscious of the role of donors in the food they eat; their relationship with ‘donor meals’ is often marked by a strong push to eat beyond typical satiety levels.

-**Suggested Childhood Inputs**
+### Suggested Childhood Inputs

 _You can find the official recommendations for nutrition from the Juvenile Justice Act attached in the annexure of this document_

-Diets need to be balanced and efficient to deliver nutritional inputs on par with global standards.
+- Diets need to be balanced and efficient to deliver nutritional inputs on par with global standards.

-Diets need frequent monitoring of nutritional inputs and outputs through metrics such as macro-nutrient/micronutrient composition of the diet, height vs age, weight vs age, and medical reports.
+- Diets need frequent monitoring of nutritional inputs and outputs through metrics such as macro-nutrient/micronutrient composition of the diet, height vs age, weight vs age, and medical reports.

-Menus and meal plans need to be standardized with the support of qualified nutritionists, doctors, and leadership staff at the institution.
+- Menus and meal plans need to be standardized with the support of qualified nutritionists, doctors, and leadership staff at the institution.

-Close attention needs to be paid to operationalizing hygiene, food safety, and sanitization routines.
+- Close attention needs to be paid to operationalizing hygiene, food safety, and sanitization routines.

-Children with deficiencies are identified with appropriate diagnosis and in comparison to relative benchmarks.
+- Children with deficiencies are identified with appropriate diagnosis and in comparison to relative benchmarks.

-Children with nutritional deficiencies are supported with menu upgrades, special diets, and expert consultations.
+- Children with nutritional deficiencies are supported with menu upgrades, special diets, and expert consultations.

-Children spend time with caregivers during meal times, to bond and develop positive associations with food.
+- Children spend time with caregivers during meal times, to bond and develop positive associations with food.

-Allied health concerns, in relation to eating practices are identified through observation & testing, of eating disorders, allergies and medical issues.
+- Allied health concerns, in relation to eating practices are identified through observation & testing, of eating disorders, allergies and medical issues.

-Children are taught about the food cycle from production to waste disposal.
+- Children are taught about the food cycle from production to waste disposal.

-Donor influence on meal times and nutritional quality is regulated.
+- Donor influence on meal times and nutritional quality is regulated

-Age-appropriate nutritional intake needs to be considered in designing meal plans and follow-up systems.
+- Age-appropriate nutritional intake needs to be considered in designing meal plans and follow-up systems.

-Caregivers facilitate regular discussions about healthy food habits with children.
+- Caregivers facilitate regular discussions about healthy food habits with children.

-**Current Reality**
+## Current Reality

-**From literature:**
+## From literature:

-Existing research on nutritional inputs in childcare institutions suggests that the psychosocial stress of living in an institution influences the generalized chronic under-nutrition reported.
+- Existing research on nutritional inputs in childcare institutions suggests that the psychosocial stress of living in an institution influences the generalized chronic under-nutrition reported.

-Limited funding and reliance on donations for food were frequently mentioned issues, contributing to low diet diversity and resulting in diets high in starches and legumes.
+- Limited funding and reliance on donations for food were frequently mentioned issues, contributing to low diet diversity and resulting in diets high in starches and legumes.

-Dietary diversity was reported to be low for children in institutional care, especially in terms of fruits, vegetables and protein.
+- Dietary diversity was reported to be low for children in institutional care, especially in terms of fruits, vegetables and protein.

-Poor hygiene and sanitation, as shown by existing research often lead to frequent illnesses in children that result in subsequent poor utilization of nutrients.
+- Poor hygiene and sanitation, as shown by existing research often lead to frequent illnesses in children that result in subsequent poor utilization of nutrients.

-Research shows that older children are often fed the same quantity of the food as the younger children resulting in lower than required intake in older children.
+- Research shows that older children are often fed the same quantity of the food as the younger children resulting in lower than required intake in older children.

 ## From the Field:
 - Children are given at least 4 meals a day, typically allowing them to be satiated.